singnet/dev-portal/tutorials/publish/index.md

 At this point your service should be up and running.

 ## Step 9.
-Call your service using 'SNET CLI'.
+Call your service using `SNET CLI`.

-You can call your service using 'SNET CLI' for testing purpose.
+You can call your service using `SNET CLI` for testing purpose.

 After running the service, the terminal will not return to you, so you will need to open a second terminal in your container.